-Serbia: New Energy law introduces license wholesale supply of electricity8.
-April 2015. / News Serbia Energy
+Serbia: New Energy law introduces license wholesale supply of electricity, News Serbia Energy

 Although the new Energy Law already formally started to apply, it will only gain full force and effect once the competent ministry has adopted a number of necessary additional bylaws and further regulations.
 The new Energy Law prescribes a period of one year from the day of its entry into force for the adoption of the necessary secondary legislation.
 In the meantime, the existing bylaws and regulations will continue to apply.
 Newly adopted Serbia’s Energy Law introduced encouraging investments in the renewable energy sector and generally improving the Serbian energy sector’s regulatory framework by removing a number of obstacles contained in the previous energy law.

 The new Energy Law further implements the EU’s Third Energy Package, thus making a step forward in harmonizing Serbian law with the relevant EU framework in the energy sector.
 Certain provisions of the new Energy Law also aim at ensuring a better functioning of the process for issuing construction permits for energy assets, with a view to bring the Serbian energy law framework in line with important novelties introduced by the recent amendments to the Serbian Law on Planning and Construction.

 Below is a high-level overview of some of the main novelties introduced by the new legislation:

 Substantially improved regulatory framework for renewable energy investments